FotieMConstant/geek-quote-api/README.md

 ### `GET /v1/quote/filter/known`

-Returns an object with known ramdom quote:
+Returns a ramdom object with quote of known author:

 ```json
 {